-Type IIR facemasks should be worn for all direct care regardless of the risk category.
+Type IIR Fluid Resistant Surgical Masks (FRSMs) should be worn for all direct care regardless of the risk category.
 This is a measure which has been implemented alongside physical distancing specifically for the COVID-19 pandemic.
 FRSMs should be changed if wet, damaged, soiled or uncomfortable and must be changed after having provided care for a resident isolated with a suspected or known infectious pathogen and when leaving resident areas on high risk categories.